 INDEX

-The 2016 Financial Year Is Coming To An End .1
+The 2017 Financial Year Is Coming To An End 1

-End Of Year Tips .1
+End Of Year Tips 1

-Taxing Of Trading Income .1
+Taxing Of Trading Income

+Change in Definition of Small Business 2

-Small Business Entities .2
+Small Business Entities 2

-Entities Not Defined As Small Business .4
+Entities Not Defined As Small Business 4

-Property Investments .6
+Property Investments 6

-Individuals .6
+Individuals

-Superannuation Funds .7
+Superannuation Funds 7

 Primary Producers

-Companies .7
+Companies 7

 Capital Gains Tax

-Building And Construction
+Building And Construction Industries 7

 End Of Financial Year Review

-Business Review
+Business Review 8

-End Of Year Tax Planning - June 2016
+End Of Year Tax Planning - June 2017

-The 2016 Financial Year Is Coming To An End
+The 2017 Financial Year Is Coming To An End

 This special edition of the Business Plus+ newsletter contains commentary on many of the items you may encounter as part of your end of financial year deliberations.
 Please contact us for a copy of our End of Year Tax Planning paper and checklist.
 Both will assist you in identifying items that you might like to discuss with us.
-This article does not include any of the items contained in the Australian government's Budget for 2016/17 as the Budget has not yet been approved by Parliament due to the current election.
+This article does not include any of the items contained in the Australian government's Budget for 2017/18 as the Budget has not yet been approved by Parliament.